Nintendo Switch emulation: Yuzu

+On March 4, 2024, due to a settlement in the court of law between Yuzu developers and Nintendo of America, the project has been officially shut down, and currently it is impossible to download Yuzu from official sources.

 Media coverage

 In October 2018, Kotaku published an article noting that Super Mario Odyssey was playable in Yuzu.
 The author of the article expressed concern with the ability of Yuzu to emulate games that were available commercially at the time.

 PC Gamer noted that Yuzu was able to run Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! shortly after the games' release, albeit with audio issues.

 In October 2019, Gizmodo published an article noting that Yuzu was able to emulate some games at a frame rate roughly on par with the actual console hardware.

 In September 2020, Nintendo Life published an article saying that a The Legend of Zelda: Breath of the Wild mod worked on Ryujinx and other emulators.

 In October 2021, multiple outlets reported that Metroid Dread was able to be played on both Yuzu and Ryujinx within days of its release.
 Ryujinx was reportedly capable of running Dread at 4K resolution, higher than the Switch could.
 Kotaku initially opined that this improved the look of the game significantly.
 However, the article was significantly revised shortly after publication, removing this mention.

-Since 2021, various outlets have reported that Yuzu can run on the Steam Deck.
+Since 2022, various outlets have reported that Yuzu can run on the Steam Deck.